swiyu-admin-ch/swiyu-verifier/README.md

 |------------------|--------------------------------------------------------------------------------------------------------------------------------|---------------|---------------|
 | verification-ttl | Defines how long the verification will be stored                                                                               | long          | 86400 (60min) |
 | oid4vp-url       | Defines the location (url) of the public facing validator ->  check [verifier-agent-oid4vp](https://todo-add-public-link-here) | string  (url) | none          |

+## Contribution

+We appreciate feedback and contribution.
+More information can be found in the [CONTRIBUTING-File](/CONTRIBUTING.md).

+## License

+This project is licensed under the terms of the MIT license.
+See the [LICENSE](/LICENSE) file for details.